The Activities Team

 Woodmill: Residents are welcomed into a state of the art Carpentry Assembly plant and Spray Shop, where they can learn how to make a vast range of furniture from cabinets to garden furniture for other Prisons around the country.
 This opportunity gives Residents great experience of what it’s like, working in a commercial workshop.

-Contract services: A very popular work location at The Verne; there are two workshops, one creating breakfast packs for other Prisons and the other specialising in television repair.
+Contract Services: A very popular work location at The Verne.
+There are four workshops; one creating breakfast packs for other prisons, another specialising in television repair, a third creating leather-goods textiles for use across the prison estate and a full mechanical bicycle repair workshop.

 Gardens: The Gardens Team work outside, maintaining gardens and making the fauna of the site look attractive; learning valuable skills and gaining qualifications in the process.